machinat/sociably/website/docs/staged-dialog.md

 </>
 ```

-The circumstance object has the following properties:
+The environments object has the following properties:

 - `platform` - `string`, the platform name where the dialog happen.
 - `channel` - `object`, the channel where the dialog happen.